A+D Student Handbook

 - Studios are assigned on a semesterly or yearly basis.
 They will be reassigned as designated by the department following the conclusion of your current assignment.

-- All students must move out of studios by commencement.
+- All students must move out of studios by commencement or permanent departure from the college.

 - Leave your studio furniture clean and floor swept.